Paul-HenryP/gradient-background-HTML-CSS/README.md

 # gradient-background-HTML-CSS
-Here is a template for a gradient background for a website.
+Here is a template for a gradient background.